Strategy on bars. A simple method of market analysis from John Benjamin

 The Bar Trading Strategy is a simple three-bar pattern trading strategy that was first published and widely promoted by renowned stock market analyst John Benjamin, who has over nine years of stock trading experience.

-Preparing a bar strategy
+Preparing a Bar Strategy

-So assign the name “Stop” to level 0, assign the name “Enter” to level 1, Profit 1 to level 2, Profit 2 to level 3, Profit 3 to level 4.
-After the preliminary preparation of the work area has been carried out, you can proceed directly to analyzing the pattern itself and its processing.
-Look at the picture below:
+So, assign the name "Stop" to level 0, "Entry" to level 1, "Profit 1" to level 2, "Profit 2" to level 3, and "Profit 3" to level 4.
+Once the preliminary workspace preparation is complete, you can begin analyzing the pattern itself and working on it.
+See the image below:

 Bearish trend reversal pattern